 Charles Michael Pawluk is a writer and teacher.
 He received his Ph.D. in English from SUNY Buffalo, where he also completed a postdoctoral fellowship.

-His poetry and prose appears in Witness, Birmingham Poetry Review, JMWW, Tiny Molecules, and elsewhere.
+His poetry, fiction, and creative nonfiction appears or is forthcoming in Witness, Birmingham Poetry Review, JMWW, Hippocampus, South Carolina Review, and elsewhere.
 See a full list of publications here.

 Both his dissertation and his critical work focus on comic violence in eighteenth-century British literature.
 His scholarship appears in the peer-reviewed journals Eighteenth-Century Studies and The Eighteenth Century: Theory and Interpretation.